nealajpatel/golang-rest-api-starter/README.md

 1. **`/utils`**: This directory contains all the util classes used throughout the app.

 1. **`Dockerfile`**: This file contains the buildsteps to build your image using a multi stage build.
-It is currently using an OpenShift image for a use case we needed but can be switched out for a scratch image.
+It is currently using a scratch image, but can be switched out for a scratch image.

 1. **`Makefile`**: This file allows the use of make to run tests, build locally, and is used to build in the pipeline.
 This can be expanded as needed